rishikeshydv/Songify/README.md

-# spotifyETL_project
 In this project, I have built a data pipeline using Spotify API.

-This feed will run daily, and it will download the data about the songs that you listened to during a day, and save that data in a SQLite database on your local machine.
-For example: the data storing process will continue throughout the year.
+The DAG file (spotify_dag.py) works in the backend with spotify_project.py to daily run, download the data about the songs that a user listens to during a day, and save that data in a SQLite database on the local machine.

+In the long term, the data storing process can help us make database.
 Using these data, you can find a pattern in these data.